-- You get 4% cash back on groceries and gas all the time – can’t be beat if you have a large family and a minivan.
+- You get 4% cash back on groceries and recurring bill payments – can’t be beat if you have a large family.

-- And as for other purchases?
-You get a generous 2% return on spending on recurring bills and drugstore purchases and a still good 1% on all other purchases.
+- And for other purchases?
+You get a 2% on gas, daily transit, and a still good 1% on all other purchases.